While Audit Logs track user actions, System Logs collect platform events from the backend API, edge gateways, actors, and integration points.

 Log Structure

-The log viewer provides a real-time, filterable grid with the following columns:
+The log viewer provides a filterable grid with the following columns:

 - Time: Precise UTC timestamp of the event.